juliencrn/juliencrn/README.md

 ### Some words about me

 <p>
-    <🎯 />  I'm currently building trading bots using EVM (Solidity), Hardhat (Typescript) and a bit of data-analysis using Python.
+    <🎯 /> I'm currently building substrate based Blockchain the day and data-driven trading bots using EVM, Hardhat and Python the night.
     <br>
     <☕️‍ /> When I'm not hacking, I sometimes do some freelance work as fullstack TypeScript developer (MERN).
 Last <a href="http://chefclub.tv">@Chefclub</a>.
     <br>